Adequator

 Back to Calculator

-Adequator is no substitute for technical and clinical reasoning.
-No medical decision should be made solely on results of this program.
+Adequator is not a substitute for clinical or technical reasoning.
+No medical decisions should be made based solely on this program’s results.

 © 2019-2025 ADEQUATOR